Print Share via e-mail Share on Google Bookmarks Share on Facebook Share on Twitter

 to enable them to offer technically sound guidance to their clients.

-We can prepare preliminary reports for litigation purposes and in the courts.
+We can prepare preliminary reports for litigation purposes to assist the courts.

 We will provide ‘single joint expert’ reports.